sashanclrp/fastapi-crons/README.md

 GET /crons
 ```

-You’ll get a full list of jobs with:
+You'll get a full list of jobs with:

 * `name`
 * `expr` (cron expression)